 Modern businesses have access to so many metrics.
 This is especially true with SaaS, where the entire customer experience happens online.

 Enormous upfront costs ensured only the largest corporations could implement these powerful tools back then.
-Now internet access allows nearly all businesses access to powerful ERP and analytics tools to make better business decisions.
+Now, internet access allows nearly all businesses to access powerful ERP and analytics tools to make better business decisions.

 The alphabet soup of modern SaaS metrics (AAR, LTV, TCV, ARPU, ACV, etc.) provides loads of information about what’s going on in your company, but it’s easy to overlook or skip KPIs you’ve not yet used.

 Take annual contract value — ACV for short.
 Indeed, you can piece the concept together, even if you haven’t heard of it.
+But how can you use the ACV metric to add value to your business?

 Annual contract value refers to the average annualized revenue per customer contract.
 Although ACV is not a standardized metric (meaning there’s no generally accepted calculation method), companies typically exclude one-time fees for setup or onboarding.